nmshd/backbone/Applications/ConsumerApi/test/ConsumerApi.Tests.Performance/README.md

 #### 1. Creation of a _Relationships & Messages_ distribution

-Using the `ConsumerApi.Tests.Performance.SnapshotCreator` project, run the command with the arguemnts:
+Run the `ConsumerApi.Tests.Performance.SnapshotCreator` project with the following arguemnts:

-`GeneratePools --poolsFile <pools.json>`
+`GeneratePools --poolsFile <path-to-pools-config-json>`

 Where `<pools.json>` is a pools configuration file.
 You can find examples of this file in this repository.